 Advancing the World of Work Through Law

-The Labor and Employment Law Program at Cornell ILR brings together social scientists and attorneys to inform each other's work with the goal of addressing contemporary labor and employment law and workplace issues to influence litigation and public policy decisions.
+The Labor and Employment Law Program at Cornell University's ILR School brings together social scientists and attorneys to inform each other's work with the goal of addressing contemporary labor and employment law and workplace issues to influence litigation and public policy decisions.

 Fighting Worker Exploitation

 Bigler appointed to task force advisory committee

 Gov. Andrew Cuomo announced today a first-of-its-kind statewide task force to root out worker exploitation issues in multiple industries in New York state.
 Building on the governor’s initiative to protect workers in the nail salon industry, the task force will identify and halt illegal practices in more industries across the state.